Cray-HPE/docs-csm/operations/resiliency/Resilience_of_System_Management_Services.md

 - Once a job has been launched and is executing on the compute plane, it is expected that it will continue to run without interruption during planned or unplanned outages characterized by the loss of an NCN master, worker, or storage node.
 Applications launched through PALS may show error messages and lost output if a worker node goes down during application runtime.
 - If an NCN worker node goes down, it will take between 4 and 5 minutes before most of the pods which had been running on the downed NCN will begin terminating.
 This is a predefined Kubernetes behavior, not something inherent to HPE Cray EX.
-- Within around 20 minutes or less, it should be possible to launch a job using a UAI or UAN after planned or unplanned outages characterized by the loss of an NCN master, worker, or storage node.
+- Within around 20 minutes or less, it should be possible to launch a job using a UAN after planned or unplanned outages characterized by the loss of an NCN master, worker, or storage node.
   - In the case of a UAN, the recovery time is expected to be quicker.
-However, launching a UAI after an NCN outage means that some UAI pods may need to relocate to other NCN worker nodes.
-    The status of those new UAI pods will remain unready until all necessary content has been loaded on the new NCN that the UAI is starting up on.
-This process can take approximately 10 minutes.
 - Within around 20 minutes or less, it should be possible to boot and configure compute nodes after planned or unplanned outages characterized by the loss of an NCN master, worker, or storage node.

 - At least three utility storage nodes provide persistent storage for the services running on the Kubernetes management nodes.
 When one of the utility storage nodes goes down,